Click Here To Join Our Telegram Channel for FREE daily tutorials!

 You can start with regular items which would be necessary for a standard home birth under normal circumstances.
 These include sheets, pillows, plenty of towels, bed liner, cloths, trash bags etc.

 Some women prefer to go with a water birth.
-In this case you will need to buy a small pool, as well as keep some gallons of water handy in case you don’t have access to water later on.
-If this is a SHTF event, you will not want to be using your drinkable water supply to fill the pool.
+In this case, you will need to buy a small pool, as well as keep some gallons of water handy in case you don’t have access to water later on.
+If this is an SHTF event, you will not want to be using your drinkable water supply to fill the pool.

 All of those items are easy to get.
 The problem starts with the medical equipment you will need in order to look after a premature baby.
 Some of these are expensive while others are simply unavailable outside of hospitals.
 Even so, there are some you can find available for commercial use.